marcgg/marcgg.github.com/_posts/2012-01-09-start-working-on-your-side-project.md

 layout: post
 title: "Start Working on Your Side Project Tonight"
 description: "Having a side project have a lot of advantages and helps you to grow as a developer.
-Here's why."
+It could help you learn new technologies, experiment with an idea... if you can afford the time, you should start working on yours tonight."
 blog: true
 category: blog
 tag: Projects